stephaniemagdic/doth_translate/README.md

 ## Future Features
 + A user will be able to interpret a saved quote.
-+ xx
 + I plan to add PropTypes and a data cleaning function.

 ### Wins and Challenges
 + Wins:
   - I was able to add a lot more functionality in a week than I had originally thought possible.
-  - I was able to use react tooltip.
+  - I was able to use a new npm package, react tooltip that allowed for a user friendly way to see context clues to help with interpretations.
 + Challenges:
   - The dictionary API I was originally using ran into an authentication error midway through the project.
-I had to find another API, subscribe and update my logic for the
+I had to find another API, subscribe and update my logic in my fetch requests.
+  - Github has its own 404 page which seems to be interfering with my route set up intitally, so my error page does't show up.
+I ended up creating a workaround file on the gh pages branch to mimic my own set up, but will be looking into this further.